Basic Car Maintenance: How to measure tyre tread depths

 If you do need a new tyre, we always recommend replacing tyres in pairs, so you don’t have 1 tyre over performing and 1 tyre underperforming as this can unstable the car while cornering and put more force through the new tyre because the old one cannot hold its own.
 Which in effect will wear out your new tyre faster.

-So there you have it, all you need to know about tyre tread depths.
+So there you have it, all you need to know about tyre tread depths but never take a chance with tyres, play it safe and get them checked by an expert.

 Need help?
 Find a mechanic by entering your reg below!